Are you financially prepared to retire, or just hoping for the best?

 The cost of travel

-Unless you’re the stay-at-home type, chances are you’re going to be doing a lot more travelling as a retiree than you did when you were working the 9-5 grind.
+Unless you’re the stay-at-home type, chances are you’ll be travelling more than you did when you were working.
 And the costs of all those Buenos Aires hotel rooms, epic train journeys across Europe and 14-hour flights to wherever can really add up in a hurry.
 That’s why you should work out your ‘yearly travelling budget’ as a component of your financial plans for retirement.
-Travel is one of the easiest retirement costs to underestimate, so make sure you’ve fully allowed for it in the context of your long-term retirement goals.
+Travel is one of the easiest retirement costs to underestimate.
+Make sure you’ve fully allowed for it in the context of your long-term retirement goals.

 If you’ve planned ahead for your retirement, paying for holidays shouldn’t be a problem.
-Just remember that many people spend a lot more on their vacations than they originally expect to – because the opportunities to over-spend are everywhere.
+Just remember that many people spend a lot more on their vacations than they originally expect to.
+Opportunities to over-spend are everywhere so be on the alert.

 Reduce retirement costs by easing into retirement gradually

 For some people, going from full-time time employment to a life of perpetual leisure can be a tough emotional adjustment.
 But retirement doesn’t have to be all-or-nothing.
-Semi-retirement is an option that gives you lots of flexibility and lets you tackle the prospect of full-on retirement at your own pace and on your own terms – while providing some ongoing income.
+Semi-retirement is an option that gives you lots of flexibility.
+It lets you tackle the prospect of full-on retirement at your own pace – while providing some ongoing income.

 For you, semi-retirement might mean working in your chosen industry but with reduced hours and/or lessened responsibilities.
 It might mean starting up your own part-time business or enjoying a hobby that brings in some extra cash.
 Or it might mean working from home doing something that makes a profit, gives you personal fulfilment and keeps you from getting bored.

-A happy retirement requires planning, sound financial decisions and a thorough look at all the costs involved in that stage of life.
+A happy retirement requires planning, sound financial decisions and a thorough look at all the costs involved.
 If you’ve made the right choices, it won’t matter that you’ll be wearing your pants higher, going to bed when it gets dark and having your dinner at 5 pm each night.
 You’ll be smiling!